te-ce/fullstack-playground/README.md

 This is a [pnpm](https://pnpm.io/) monorepo used as my playground to build and learn fullstack things.

+This is _NOT_ about getting the cleanest and most secure solution or the best UX/UI with the most awesome animations, this is about tip toeing into different technologies and learning their behavior.

+# Getting started

+It's as easy as `pnpm cli` and then choosing a backend and a frontend.

+# About

 ## Things I have done

 - Create a Monorepo using pnpm